 If the IRS finds that you are guilty of tax crimes, you can serve time in prison.
 This is why it is important to understand the process and have a tax firm on your side throughout the investigation.
 The IRS will conduct audits in an attempt to uncover fraudulent information on your tax filings.
 If you have been chosen for an audit, and you know that you have false information on your tax file, you will need to employ a tax firm for audit representation.

 Besides being picked for an audit when you know you have included false information on your tax return, there are some other indications that you are being investigated.
 If you, your family members, or your co-workers have been visited by IRS criminal-investigation division agents, or even FBI agents, you could be under investigation for tax crimes.
-Your bank or other financial institutions you use can receive a subpoena for documents related to your taxes and finances.
+Your bank or any of your other financial institutions can receive a subpoena for documents related to your taxes and finances.

 If the IRS believes you have deliberately failed to file taxes or included false information on a tax return, it may place you under criminal investigation instead of an audit.

-An audit merely examines your tax return items in detail to check for errors.
+An audit merely examines your tax return items in detail to check for errors or discrepancies.
 A criminal investigation means you intentionally doctored your taxes to falsify your tax profile or decided you weren’t going to pay.

-If you have done any of the following, you may be in for the works.
+If you have done any of the following, you may be in for a more serious investigation of possible tax crimes.

 • Purposely omitted income sources on your return